aiven/aiven-docs/docs/products/metrics/concepts/storage-resource-scaling.md

 ### Object storage

 The primary storage for metrics and metadata, offering scalability and cost-effectiveness for long-term retention.
 Aiven manages this infrastructure, ensuring data security and reliability.
-Metrics are uploaded periodically (typically every 2 hours) for historical analysis.
+Metrics are uploaded to object storage at regular intervals (typically every 2 hours) for historical analysis and remain accessible for queries, ensuring continuous data availability for real-time decision-making.

 ### Disk storage